PallavSharma31/PallavSharma31/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/PallavSharma31/](https://github.com/PallavSharma31/)

-- 📝 I regularly write articles on GeeksForGeeks,Analytics Vidhya and TutorialsPoint.
+- 📝 I regularly write articles on [GeeksForGeeks](https://www.geeksforgeeks.org/discriminant-function-analysis-using-r/)

 - 📫 How to reach me **pallavsharma2727@gmail.com**